How to make soft shell steamed clams, otherwise known as steamers, a specialty of New England. These steamed clams are fun to eat and taste delicious.

 - 1/2 cup butter, melted

-3 Carefully remove the cooked clams from the pot, placing them in a serving bowl.
+3 Place steamer water in bowls for serving: Carefully remove the cooked clams from the pot, placing them in a serving bowl.
 Do not discard the clam broth left in the pot.
 Instead pour a bit of the hot broth into bowls for serving.
 Put the melted butter into small bowls for dipping.